inventree/InvenTree/docs/start.rst

 Run Development Server
 ----------------------

-Run ``python3 InvenTree/manage.py runserver 127.0.0.1:8000`` to launch a development server.
+Run ``cd InvenTree && python3 manage.py runserver 127.0.0.1:8000`` to launch a development server.
 This will launch the InvenTree web interface at ``127.0.0.1:8000``.
 For other options refer to the `django docs <https://docs.djangoproject.com/en/2.2/ref/django-admin/>`_.

 Database Migrations
 -------------------